pablomat/eftgexplorer/README.md

 docker run -it -p 8080:8080 blkcc/eftgexplorer
 ```

-Environmental variables can be used to allow connections from a different hostname than localhost
+Environmental variables can be used to allow connections from a different hostname than localhost and port can be changed to default.
 ```
-docker run -it --env PUBLIC_HOSTNAME="my.domain.name" -p 8080:8080 blkcc/eftgexplorer
+docker run -it --env PUBLIC_HOSTNAME="my.domain.name" -p 80:8080 blkcc/eftgexplorer
 ```

 If you would like to modify, build, and run eftgexplorer using docker, it's as simple as pulling in the github repo and issuing one command to build it, like this: